knela96/SpaceWars-MultiplayerGame/README.md

 	- All Game Mechanics (Scores,Spaceship Level Up,Restore Life)

 ### Joan:
-	- Packets Redundancy 	(completely achieved - Each client will send the inputs from the players multiple times (if needed) to the server to make sure all of them are read.
+	- Packets Redundancy 	(completely achieved) - Each client will send the inputs from the players multiple times (if needed) to the server to make sure all of them are read.
 The server keeps track of the last inputs sent by each client, so no rebundant inputs are sent)
+	- Delivery Manager 	(Achieved but there are some BUGS present) - In order to manage input packet drops, input packets will be grouped in deliveries.
+When the client sends these deliveries, it will store them in a list.
+When the server receives them, will notify the client.
+If the client is not told that those deliveries where succesfully sent, it will send them again.

-	- Delivery Manager 	(Achieved but there are some BUGS present) Sometimes, when a packet has to be resent (because it was dropped), the server might give a wrong position for the replacement of the object in the array, asuming it's empty, but it's actually occupied in the client.
+		Sometimes, when a packet has to be resent (because it was dropped), the server might give a wrong position for the replacement of the object in the array, asuming it's empty, but it's actually occupied in the client.
 		Sometimes, it might be even occupied by the ship.
 And since the server is autoritharian, the object that was